Last updated: May 3, 2026

 |---|---|---|

-| Anywhere in Indiana | Statewide homestead relief, the 1% cap, the new Over 65 Credit, and the Over 65 Circuit Breaker Credit may apply | Start with the county auditor and the state forms |
+| Anywhere in Indiana | Statewide homestead relief, the 1% cap, the Over 65 Credit, and the Over 65 Circuit Breaker Credit may apply | Start with the county auditor and state forms |

-| St. Joseph County | The auditor’s page advertises an Over 55+ county-option circuit-breaker credit with local rules | Ask before filing because it cannot be used the same way as the state Over 65 circuit breaker |
+| St. Joseph County | The auditor advertises an Over 55+ county-option circuit-breaker credit with local rules | Ask before filing because it is not the same as the state Over 65 circuit breaker |

-| Marion County | The DLGF forms page lists county-option circuit-breaker credit forms for Marion and St. Joseph only | Ask the auditor which district boundaries and local rules apply |
+| Marion County | The DLGF forms list county-option circuit-breaker credit forms for Marion and St. Joseph only | Ask the auditor which district boundaries and local rules apply |

 | Any county with no ordinance | No county-option credit or deferral exists unless the county council created it | Ask directly.
 Do not assume the program exists statewide |